Congratulations Rod, a well deserved honour - to read the full article use the link below - NZ Herald

 A member of the Clay Team will be at the rooms every Saturday between 10am and midday for you to purchase clay.
 Outside those times, we would like all members to email: clayotakipottery@gmail.com to tell the Clay Team what clay you would like to purchase before you depart for the rooms.
 The Clay Team will be able to tell you if your clay is in stock, offer an alternative if it has sold out, and/or tell you when new stock may arrive.
 The Clay Team will tell you when your clay will be available to pick up and complete payment.
 Your clay will be left on the shelf outside the Clay Room doors for you to collect.
 A sales slip will be attached to your clay and you will just have to complete payment with cash, EFTpos or online before you leave the rooms.
 Tutors will no longer have access to the clay room.
 Keys to the room will only be held by members of the new Clay Team.
 We will still charge the 5% penalty for having to chase up any non-payment.
 All work on shelves :: Wednesday 17 May, 5pm

 Kiln loading :: Thursday 18 May, 10am Kiln firing :: Friday 19 May, start time 7.45am Kiln unloading :: Sunday 21 May, 1.30 pm After the unloading members can inspect the fired work, before attending the AGM at 3pm.
 The last kiln firing was on Good Friday, April 7, with unloading on Easter Monday.
 Several members of the cooking with gas group took the opportunity to become familiar with the firing process and the operation of the controls.
 It was a good firing; some precautions taken included under several flat trough section pieces from BRT we laid a mat of alumina which allowed the pieces to be easily separated from the shelves, I changed the kiln wash to include more alumina and this allowed work with small runs to be separated from the shelves with just a bit of grinding required.
 Winnies blue continues to be a problem by running on to the shelves.
 A wide footring is essential with this glaze.
 It was good to see some use of setters and this also saved some work by stopping glaze from running on to the shelves.
 Just a couple of pieces from the faulty WC20 clay batches had spectacular spiral fractures.
 The perennial problem is identification on the bottoms to allow us to identify the maker.
 Please make your mark or member number clearer and keep glazing clear with a dob of wax.
-It is encouraging to see a good volume of work coming through for firing so far this year.
-The GREEN kiln was fired on Monday and unloaded on Wednesday.
-It was another good firing with some really nice work; but also some carnage which was so disappointing.
+It is encouraging to see a good volume of work coming through for firing so far this year. |

 Archives